 - Energy too cheap to meter (This probably means nuclear power)

-- Brain-computer interfaces (I know kung-fu type of tech)
+- High bandwidth brain-computer interfaces (Save my day tech, then eventually I know kung-fu type of tech)

 - Extend life beyond earth

 - Compression implies intelligence, and is the universal problem of the information age.
 Crack compression and everything else in this list will probably follow.